 Each June, WOMEN’S WAY hosts its Women’s Issues Summit which brings together individuals representing scores of organizations in our region that are working to improve the lives of women and girls through direct service programming and advocacy work.
 The Summit allows us to hear what is happening on the ground in terms of pressing issues and needs.
 We use the information from the Summit to design a framework for the work that we will focus on in the year ahead particularly with respect to our Community Women’s Fund grant making, public education programming and advocacy work.

-Violence Prevention/Mitigation: Programs and services for victims of violence and initiatives addressing and mitigating a culture of violence; particularly, through culturally competent education programs and work that places violence prevention/mitigation within the framework of larger public health movements.
+Gender-based Violence Prevention/Mitigation: Programs and services for victims of violence and initiatives addressing and mitigating a culture of violence; particularly, through culturally competent education programs and work that places violence prevention/mitigation within the framework of larger public health movements.
+Innovative programs focusing on the role of boys and men in preventing or disrupting violence may also apply.

-Economic Self-Sufficiency and Justice: Organizations and programs that promote economic justice and self-sufficiency; particularly those focused on jobs/workforce development for marginalized women.
+Economic Self-Sufficiency and Justice: Organizations and programs that promote economic justice and self-sufficiency; particularly focused on navigating and challenging the complex public benefits systems for marginalized women.

 Funding support through the Community Women's Fund can be for GENERAL OPERATING or PROJECT-related expenses.